dachcom-digital/jquery-wcagmenu/Readme.md

 Wishlist
 --------
 * Be more independent of "level-x" classes
-* add aria attributes
+* Add aria attributes
-* check usage of roles
+* Check usage of roles

 Resources
 ---------